 Michael Ehrhardt worked as a journalist in New Jersey before beginning his education career in Cyprus.
 He later worked at two large American international schools in Brazil and the UK, holding positions as a teacher, director of technology, assistant high school principal, middle school principal, and assistant head of school.
 He is currently Head of School at Cary Academy in Cary, North Carolina.
 Mike grew up in Minnesota and earned a bachelor's degree in philosophy from St. Olaf College, a master's degree in journalism from Columbia University, a master's degree in educational administration from the University of Massachusetts--Lowell, and a doctorate of educational administration from the University of Minnesota.

-Kevin Lyons Ed.D. has served as Superintendent of Schools in Hudson, Massachusetts since July 2009.
-He was previously Superintendent of Schools in Newburyport, MA and Assistant Superintendent of Schools in Hopkinton, MA.
+Kevin Lyons Ed.D. was appointed as the Superintendent of Schools at Masconomet Regional School District in July, 2014.
+He served as Superintendent of Schools in Hudson, Massachusetts from July 2009 through June 2014.
+Prior to serving in Hudson he was Superintendent of Schools in Newburyport, MA and Assistant Superintendent of Schools in Hopkinton, MA.
 He was an administrator and taught at Suffolk University (1979-1984) and Boston College (1984-1999).
 He earned his Bachelor’s Degree in Political Science at the University of Massachusetts at Amherst, a Master’s in Reading and Language from the University of Lowell, and his Doctorate in Reading and Language from Boston University.
 Lyons served on the Governor’s Readiness Task Force in 2007-2008 and has a keen interest in 21st century skill development, educational technology, and K-12 instructional and assessment best-practices.